vinicentus/flutter_iot_ui/README.md

 * update any other paths in [paths.dart](lib/core/util/paths.dart) to suit your needs and your machine.

+* Change default ethereum keys
+    * Generate a new ethereum public/private key pair using you preferred method.
+This will serve as the underlying key for a registered User smart contract, and will be used by all the IoT devices and User Interfaces.
+    * Swap out the `public` address and `private` key fields in [settings.json](resources/settings.json)
+    * The same key should be copied over to any IoT devices you wish to access, because currently, a user can only access their own devices...

+* Update [settings.json](resources/settings.json) with the IP adddress of your jsonRPC geth node (the machine where you deployed [geth-docker](https://github.com/vinicentus/geth-docker))

 * run this project, either in you IDE or from the terminal using `flutter run`, see the flutter docs if you want to build an executable

 #### Running on IoT device (Raspberry Pi)